MikeDigitize/flickr/README.md

 ### To test

 Run `npm test` to test in Chrome, Firefox, IE10 and IE9 (haven't upgraded my IE10 yet because it has more accurate IE9 emulation than IE11 and above!).
-If you see an error in one of the browsers consider editing the `gulpfile` and running the test against just one or two browsers at a time
+If you see an error in one of the browsers consider editing the `gulpfile` and running the test against just one or two browsers at a time as Karma isn't the most reliable when it spawns multiple browsers open at once.

 ### Notes